 Free cash flow is a non-GAAP financial measure.
-As used by us, free cash flow is defined as cash flow from operating activities before changes in working capital in excess of cash capital expenditures.
+As used by us, free cash flow is defined as cash flow from operating activities before changes in working capital in excess of cash capital expenditures and other adjustments as determined by us.
 We believe that free cash flow is useful to investors as it provides a measure to compare both cash flow from operating activities and additions to oil and natural gas properties across periods on a consistent basis.

 Future base and variable dividends are at the discretion of our board of directors, and the board of directors may change the dividend amount from time to time based on our outlook for commodity prices, liquidity, debt levels, capital resources, free cash flow and other factors.
 We can provide no assurance that dividends will be authorized or declared in the future or as to the amount and type of any future dividends.
-Any future variable dividends, whether base or variable, if declared and paid, will by their nature fluctuate based on our free cash flow, which will depend on a number of factors beyond the our control, including commodity prices.
+Any future dividends, whether base or variable, if declared and paid, will by their nature fluctuate based on our free cash flow, which will depend on a number of factors beyond our control, including commodity prices.

-As of February 17, 2023, we have repurchased 13.2 million shares of our common stock for a total cost of \$1.6 billion since the inception of the repurchase program.
+As of February 16, 2024, we have repurchased 19.3 million shares of our common stock for a total cost of \$2.4 billion since the inception of the stock repurchase program, excluding excise tax.
 We intend to continue to opportunistically purchase shares under this repurchase program with available funds primarily from cash flow from operations and liquidity events such as the sale of assets while maintaining sufficient liquidity to fund our capital expenditure programs.
-See Note 9-Stockholders' Equity and Earnings Per Share of the notes to the consolidated financial statements included elsewhere in this report for further discussion of the repurchase program.
+See Note 9-Stockholders' Equity and Earnings Per Share in Item 8.
+Financial Statements and Supplementary Data of this report for further discussion of the repurchase program.